 As residential care is considered your home, you may be required to pay additional fees for services or items you would pay for living on your own.
 For example, there may be additional fees for things like equipment or aids, optional activities, and hairdressing services.
 You will be told about all fees before you move in.

-The search for a Residential Care bed that best meets your needs starts as soon as the Case Manager completes your assessment.
-We aim to locate the first appropriate bed in your home or neighbouring community.
-Visit our Choosing a Residential Care Facility page to learn more.
+The search for a residential care bed that best meets your needs starts as soon as the Case Manager completes your assessment.
+We aim to locate a bed in your preferred care facility.

 It is important to let the Case Manager know if you experience changes in your health while waiting for a bed.
 Your case manager is best able to help you plan what to do next if

 you find staying at home more challenging.